How is LeadAbroad responding to COVID-19?

 Do you offer program insurance?

-Yes, students can purchase program protection from LeadAbroad.
+Yes, students can purchase program protection from LeadAbroad within 14 days of acceptance to their program or 60 days prior to departure, whichever date is earlier.
 Details on plan options, deadlines and eligibility can be found online here.

 If I decide to withdraw from my summer 2021 program, will I receive a refund?